 Top Companies / Biggest Players

 The five biggest stocks on the Nairobi Stock Exchange account for 75% of all investor wealth.
 So, who are the biggest players?
-We know you do not want to waste time searching so we have compiled this list of the top five companies on the NSE with their respective market capitalization in brackets:
+We have compiled this list of the top five companies on the NSE with their respective market capitalization in brackets: